 - Once there are no strong flames coming out of the charcoal, put the meat in.
 Wait until there’s blood coming out of the meat to add a little bit of salt to your taste, and then turn the meat, just once.

-- Once the meat is cooked to your liking, cut it into pieces.
+- Once you have cooked the meat to your liking, cut it into pieces.
 You should also already have every topping ready and your tortillas warming on the grill.

 - Assemble your taco as you like.
 Onions are amazing and delicious complements to carne asada, add a little lemon and salt and go nuts!